StayGoldCrypto/TREAL/training/samples/TRS-token-real-state/README.md

 **TRS - Token Real State for Training** aims to revolutionize the real estate market by leveraging blockchain technology to enable fractional ownership, secure lending, and transparent transactions.

+# TRS - TEST Token Real Estate

+## Project Structure

+This project is organized into different directories to manage the smart contract, backend, and frontend efficiently.
+Below is a description of the project's structure:

+### Directory Description

+- **contracts/**: Contains the source code for the smart contract written in Rust.
+  - **trs_token/**: Specific project for the TRS token, including the contract logic and tests.

+- **backend/**: Rust project serving as the backend for the application.
+  - **src/**: Source code for the backend.
+    - **routes/**: Directory containing API routes such as `/balance` and `/tokens`.

+- **frontend/**: React/TypeScript project that makes up the user interface.
+  - **src/components/**: Contains React components like `AccountBalance`, `PropertyList`, and `InvestmentDashboard`.
+  - **assets/**: Static files such as images and CSS styles.

+This directory structure helps you understand where the different components of your application are located and how they interact with each other.

+### Project Path Files

 trs-token-real-state/
 │
 ├── contracts/